Before you apply

 Six steps to a brilliant personal statement

-- Give yourself plenty of time – don’t start on January 14.
+- Give yourself plenty of time - don't start just before the deadline.

 - Draft, draft, draft - note down your ideas, write your first draft and then return to it later to check and tweak.